daida/iOS9ReorderableCollectionView/README.md

 Step3 -> Same as Step 2 with a custom `UICollectionViewLayout` in order to preserve the cell size during the reordering (last part of the NSHint post)

-Step4 -> Add some animations and customisations during the reorder by using a custom `UICollectionViewFlowLayout` and a `UIGestureRecognizer`
+Step4 -> Add some animations and customisations during the reorder by using a custom `UICollectionViewLayout` and a `UIGestureRecognizer`